Skip to content

 The Button component is one of the core interactive elements of PyColors UI.
 It provides consistent styling, variants, accessibility, and flexible composition across marketing pages, dashboards, and applications.

-This implementation extends the shadcn/ui button primitive and integrates smoothly with the PyColors design system.
+This implementation extends the shadcn/ui Button primitive and is aligned with the PyColors design system (semantic color tokens, radius, shadows, and focus rings).

 Import